wcj365/python-stats-dataviz/prep_notes/session_09.md

 ### Individual Projects
 - Many varieties of topics:
     - Crime
-    - Healthcare (COVID-19)
+    - Healthcare (COVID-19, insurance)
     - Finance (stock market)
     - Weather (climate changes)
     - Sport (Tennis)
-    - and more
+    - Tourism

 - Proposal quality varies

 some of the proposals did not provide enougn details.
 Questions are too general and vague which lead to unspecified/undecided variable selections.

+### Unit of analysis and number of observations

 ### Install/uninstall/upgrade packages